 There are two main types of cornea transplants: traditional, full thickness cornea transplant (also known as penetrating keratoplasty, or PK) and back layer cornea transplant (also known as endothelial keratoplasty, or EK).

 A graft replaces central corneal tissue, damaged due to disease or eye injury, with healthy corneal tissue donated from a local eye bank.
 An unhealthy cornea affects your vision by scattering or distorting light and causing glare and blurred vision.
 A cornea transplant may be necessary to restore your functional vision.

-When Do You Need a Cornea Transplant?
+Do You Need A Corneal Transplant?

 A healthy, clear cornea is essential for good vision.
 If your cornea is damaged due to eye disease or eye injury, it can become swollen, scarred or severely misshapen and distort your vision.